LennardKrause/xrdPlanner/README.md

   - I hope the variable naming is self-explanatory.

 ## Known Bugs:
-  - Current menu checkmark is not updated/reset when applying changes.
+  - Nothing so far.
+Please report if something is bothering you.

 ## Latest updates:
   - 2023-06-23 Bugfix: Fixed several bugs with regard to the reloading of the settings file.